aescarias/pdfnaut/docs/source/guides/dev-dictmodels.rst

 The accessor used for each member of the dictmodel will depend on the type specified:

 - The types :class:`int`, :class:`float`, and :class:`bool` use the standard accessor. :class:`.PdfDictionary` and :class:`.PdfArray` also currently use this accessor although they will receive their own special accessors in the future.
 - The :class:`str` type is automatically mapped to a text string accessor.
-However, it is also possible to map it to a name accessor by specifying the :class:`Annotated[str, "name"]` form.
+It is also possible to map a string to a name accessor by specifying the :class:`Annotated[str, "name"]` form.
 - Literal types defined using :class:`typing.Literal` are mapped to name accessors.
 - :class:`datetime.datetime` objects are mapped to date accessors.